-The Monastery of St. John in Kapsas is located 9km east of Makrigialos next to Goudouras.
-This is owned by Toplou Monastery, near Sitia, and is dedicated to the Beheading of St. John the Baptist, celebrated on August 29.
+The Monastery of Agios Ioannis Kapsas is located 9km east of Makrygialos, near Goudouras.
+The monastery is part of the monastery of Toplou near Sitia and is dedicated to the Epitome of the Sacred Head of Saint John the Forerunner, which celebrates on August 29.

 - 13-14th century: The monastery is founded